VR-Rathod/Code-Note/pages/index.md

 	-
 	- [[Verilog]]: Another hardware description language used for designing circuits and systems.
 	-
-	- [[Objective-C]]: A general-purpose, object-oriented language that was used for macOS and iOS development before Swift.
+	- [[Objective C]] : A general-purpose, object-oriented language that was used for macOS and iOS development before Swift.
 	-
 	- [[COBOL]]: A legacy programming language primarily used in business, finance, and administrative systems for companies and governments.
 	-